michaelbui99/RocketMAN/README.md

 This repository contains the course project for the Game Development course at VIA University College.

 # Concept
-The game present various mini challenges where the answer to every challenge is simple: Rocket Jump gud.
+The game is all about movement and the most satisfying movement mechanic (in my opinion) - Rocket Jumping.
+Get through all the maps using the least amount of rockets in the fastest time possible.

 # References
 ## Disclaimer